 Rossena Castle stands on top of a hill in the surroundings of Modena, in the Province of Reggio Emilia.
 It was built in 960 and is still a perfectly preserved building thanks to modern restoration interventions, so much so that today it is possible to stay there thanks to the creation of a hostel with 54 rooms.

-The beauty of the hills and the building itself make it the ideal site for many events or relaxing weekends in Modena and surrounding areas.
+The beauty of the hills and the building itself make it the ideal site for many events or relaxing weekends.

 Top 10 Modena attractions